Do you get lost underwater?

 Try to use the main compass points only until you become familiar with compass navigation.
 This way you do not need to remember specific compass degrees.
 North, east, south and west points on your compass are easy to find and remember.
 A reciprocal course with these points is the easiest way to go there and come back.

 A good way to improve your navigation skills is to take the PADI Adventure dive, underwater navigation.
 With instruction and guidance from your PADI instructor, this dive is dedicated to navigation only.
 You will practice your reciprocal course, learn how to navigate a square, use natural navigation and learn how to measure distance underwater.
 This is a fun dive, but you will learn a lot with respect to natural and compass navigation.

 PADI Underwater Navigation Specialty.

 For those who have grasped the basic navigation concept, why not hone your skills further?
-The PADI underwater navigation specialty offers a great way to gain full confidence in your compass.
+The PADI underwater navigation speciality offers a great way to gain full confidence in your compass.
 You will not only use north, east, south and west, but multiple compass bearings to accomplish different patterns.
 After the three dives of this course, it will leave you confident to navigate around dive sites and even night dives with easy.

 Come and join us at Dive Smart Gozo and learn more about navigation.